GrantS2S/website/content/help/solutions/400-bad-request-incorrect-postal-code.md

 ---
 title: "400 Bad Request - Incorrect Postal Code"
-question: "How to fix Incorrect Postal Code on Parcelninja?"
+issue: "Parcelninja: Incorrect Postal Code"
 type: "solution"
 seoTitle: "Help with fulfillment processing on Parcelninja"
 seoDescription: "A postal code field included in the order from the channel has incorrect information."